As part of the Aquifer Sciences Initiative, an initial release of Integrated Illness Scripts are in the final stages of

 - Clinical Education Consultants (6 interdisciplinary clinical faculty members)

 Aquifer is grateful for the hard work of all of our contributors on this project and looks forward to making these important new teaching and learning tools available.

-Aquifer’s initial offering (launch date TBD) of 44 Integrated Illness Scripts is specifically designed to cover a wide range of key common conditions that students will encounter throughout their core clinical rotations.
+Aquifer’s initial offering (launch date TBD) of Integrated Illness Scripts is specifically designed to cover a wide range of key common conditions that students will encounter throughout their core clinical rotations.
 Scripts on the following topics are undergoing final review:

 - ABO Incompatibility

 - Breastfeeding Jaundice

 - Chronic Kidney Disease